 For patients with infraorbital rim recession, there are no standard implants that can even be modified to use for augmentation.
 The limited bone surface of the orbital rim area requires an implant that is specifically made for it to sit properly along its edges and feather into the medial and lateral orbital rim areas without palpable or visible step-offs.
 But almost all cases of infraorbital rim recessions and negative orbital vectors have malar deficiency as well.
-Thus the style 2 custom cheek implant is an infraorbital rim implant that almost always has a malar extension. (custom infraorbital-malar implant also known as a custom IOM implant) How much infraorbital rim augmentation is done and how far back along the cheek/arch it extend and its various thicknesses along the way will differ based on each patient’s aesthetic needs.
+Thus the style 2 custom cheek implant is an infraorbital rim implant that almost always has a malar extension. (custom infraorbital-malar implant also known as a custom IOM implant) How much infraorbital rim augmentation is done and how far back along the cheek/arch it extends and its various thicknesses along the way will differ based on each patient’s aesthetic needs.